 Oregon Health Plan is the state’s insurance plan for low-income residents.
-Here are some answers to common questions about the plan in 2020.
+Here are some answers to common questions about the plan.
 La Clinica’s staff can help answer other questions.
 Call 541-414-1189 or email firstname.lastname@example.org.

 If you have lost your private insurance and would like OHP, it’s important for you to know that during COVID-19 you will not be asked to prove you have a low income—that’s usually one step in the process.
 Right now, you will just be asked to say what your income is.
 Also, it doesn’t matter right now if you have received stimulus payments from the government—this will not affect your ability to get health coverage through OHP.
 The same is true for some unemployment payments.